cBioPortal/cbioportal/docs/File-Formats.md

 ## Protein level Data

-Protein expression measured by reverse-phase protein array or mass spectrometry (CPTAC).
+Protein expression measured by reverse-phase protein array or mass spectrometry.
 Antibody-sample pairs, with a real number representing the protein level for that sample.

 #### Meta file